deepakcern/MonoH/README.md

 ### 3.2.2.
 Retrieving Outputs

 1. Once all BranchReader Condor jobs are complete, one needs to combine the output .root files for each sample.
 This can be achieved by using the `hadd` command.
 If no CMSSW or ROOT instance is sourced by default in your working area, go to a CMSSW release base and run `cmsenv`, otherwise the `hadd` command may not work.
-2. Navigate to `bbMET/bbMET/BR_Condor_Farmout/` and run
+2. Navigate to `MonoH/bbDM/bbDM/bbMET/BR_Condor_Farmout/` and run
     ```bash
     python HADD_multi_Farmout.py
     ```
     The outputs .root files are stitched on a per sample basis and one .root file per sample is produced inside `bbMET/bbMET/BR_Condor_Farmout/hadd_outputs`.
-3. These .root files inside `hadd_outputs` can be used directly as inputs to the plotting code and will henceforth be referred to as **BranchReader outputs**.ch
+3. These .root files inside `BR_Outputs` can be used directly as inputs to the plotting code and will henceforth be referred to as **BranchReader outputs**.ch

 # 4. Run Plotting Script